Is It Time To Rethink The Fly-In Medical Mission?

 After it was founded by a reconstructive surgeon at Stanford University, Interplast soon became a popular model for flying teams of doctors and nurses into remote areas to provide medical services otherwise not available.

-According to a Stanford Business School case study, by 2002 another 104 organizations were running short-term reconstructive surgery clinics around the world.
+According to a case study by the Stanford Graduate School of Business, by 2002 another 104 organizations were running short-term reconstructive surgery clinics around the world.
 The groups were competing for donations — and even for volunteers.

-Sociologist Rebecca Lasker, author of the 2016 book Hoping to Help, worked with the Catholic Health Association on a study that showed that about half the money spent on medical missions goes for travel costs for the teams.
+Sociologist Judith Lasker, author of the 2016 book Hoping to Help, worked with the Catholic Health Association on a study that showed that about half the money spent on medical missions goes for travel costs for the teams.
 "It doesn't seem like a very cost-effective strategy," she says.
 After she told a local health provider in Haiti the cost of the airfare for bringing in a single American doctor, the Haitian said to Lasker, "Imagine how many antibiotics that could buy."

 At its height, Interplast (which later changed its name to ReSurge International) had about 400 volunteers setting up as many as 36 medical camps a year in Central and South America and across Asia.
 On average the volunteers performed 75 to 100 surgeries per one- or two-week trip.

 "We treated the patients pretty well, but we didn't treat the local doctors really well," says David Dingman, a former University of Utah surgeon who served as chief medical officer of ReSurge for years.
 "We weren't teaching them."
-A local surgeon here and there might scrub in, but the visiting doctors ran the show.
+A local surgeon here and there might have scrubbed in, but the visiting doctors ran the show.

 A Nepali Change-Maker

-And then, in 1991, ReSurge surgeons working in Nepal waved a Nepali surgeon-in-training into the operating room.
+And then, in 1991, ReSurge surgeons working in Nepal waved a Nepali surgeon in training into the operating room.
 He was an intense and quiet 26-year-old named Shankar Man Rai.
 He watched the ReSurge team work on a child whose face was distorted by a cleft lip.
 Rai knew what the future would likely hold for the young boy without intervention — no schooling, social isolation, shame for the family.

 The surgery began.
 "I didn't speak to anybody," Rai remembers.
 "I just watched."
 And he was stunned that a quick surgery could have such a profound effect.
 "At the end of 45 minutes, the face of the baby was normal.
 You could see only a small line of incision," he says.
 The operations were enormously satisfying to the patients and to the surgeons.

 Rai fell into a natural rapport with the ReSurge surgeons.
 They invited him on trips to rural outposts in Nepal to train him.
-But it wasn't a formal training program, and eventually Rai got to thinking: Why shouldn't other Nepali surgeons be involved?
+But it wasn't a formal training program, and eventually Rai got to thinking, Why shouldn't other Nepali surgeons be involved?

 Then came a 1998 trip that started the group's rethink.